gatorcloset/OOTD/sprints/Sprint3.md

   - Existing username/password in database
 - Created UI for "Add Item" page and implemented functionality:
   - Item name, category, and image are added to the database
+- Created "Outfit Builder" page:
+  - user is able to swipe through images of their tops, bottoms, and footwear in order to create an outfit
+- Added "add item" button in navbar with an icon that navigates to the "add item" page

 ## Backend
 - Database is fully functional and set up, and compatible with front end login page (includes first name, last name, username, and hashed password columns)